An Information Theory Treatment of Animal Movement Tracks: Introduction

 At its most fundamental level, the movement track $\mathcal{T}$ of an animal over a landscape is a time series of position relocation points.
 Movement track relocation data conceal a movement behavior narrative that, once revealed, provides insights into and a deeper knowledge of the ecological aspects of an individual's life history \citep{nathan2022big}.
 Extracting this knowledge requires, first, a rigorous decoding to reveal the movement elements underpinning the relocation data.
 Second, it requires an understanding of how these movement elements are influenced by both the internal state (age, sex, health, physiology) of an individual and its external surroundings (landscape, climatic, and population ecological factors).

 These movement elements themselves cannot be identified by their mechanical signature (i.e., fundamental movement elements in the sense described in \cite{getz2008framework}) because such information is not coded in relocation data alone, but requires either video, accelerometer or other body-parts movement data for identification \citep{nathan2012using}.
-Rather they can be identified statistically in the relocation data using a recent approach described in \citet{getz2023statistical}.
-This approach, though, requires relatively high frequency relocation data that has an inter-point interval of, at most, seconds rather than minutes (i.e. frequencies in excess of $0.1$ Hz).
+Rather they can be replaced by statistically derived movement elements computed from a fixed number of relocation data steps, using a recent approach described in \citet{getz2023statistical}.
+This approach permits a coding theory of the relocation data to be formulated, as developed here, though the approach requires relatively high frequency relocation data that has an inter-point interval of, at most, seconds rather than minutes (i.e. frequencies in excess of $0.1$ Hz).